BDC Hamburger Icon

 You may be able to import cold email lists into Pipedrive, but you must prove they’re from a legitimate source.
 The company is wary of incurring high email bounce rates and spam complaints.

 • Dashboard customization: Users can choose up to 25 reports to have live on their dashboard.
-To add a report, open the reports section and drag the report you want to the dashboard.
+To add a report, open the Insights section and drag the report you want to the dashboard.
 You can also drag and drop widgets around your dashboard and change any report’s order and size.
 Managers can use drop-down boxes on their dashboards to change users and times to view specific reports.
-You can have more than one dashboard and even share your dashboard — a feature we haven’t encountered in the other CRMs we reviewed.
+Depending on your plan, you can have more than one dashboard and even share your dashboard — a feature we rarely encountered in the other CRMs we reviewed.

 • Marketplace apps and integrations: We were impressed that Pipedrive’s marketplace boasts over 400 apps — a large number for such a specialist CRM platform.
-You’ll find major integrations like Teams, Zoom, DocuSign, QuickBooks and more.
+You’ll find major integrations such as Teams, Zoom, DocuSign, Google Meet, QuickBooks and more.
 There are also exceptional apps that help with sales processes.
-For example, the LeadsBridge app connects your Pipedrive account automatically to paid search and social media platforms.
+The LeadsBridge app, for example, connects your Pipedrive account automatically to paid search and social media platforms.
 Engage AI keeps an eye on the people you follow on social media and suggests how to reply insightfully to their comments.
+We also like that Pipedrive’s AI analyzes your work style and established processes and offers a personalized list of recommended integrations that can enhance your CRM experience — something that is particularly helpful for businesses setting things up from scratch.

 Pipedrive shines when it comes to customer segmentation — a critical tool for sales reps.
-You can assign individual leads and prospects using multiple filters based on your chosen criteria, such as the products or services prospects inquired about, the deal stage, recent pipeline activity and previous deals.
+You can assign individual leads and prospects using multiple filters based on your chosen criteria, such as the products or services prospects inquired about, the deal stage, recent pipeline activity, and previous deals.
+You can also save the filters you use the most and add them to a separate Favorites tab for easy access.

 You can segment contacts on Pipedrive according to multiple characteristics.
 Source: Pipedrive

 Sales managers are responsible for hitting company revenue goals — a stressful task.
-We love that Pipedrive supports sales managers with high-level management tools.
-Its sales management features are among the best we’ve seen in our evaluations.
-Here are some examples:
+We love that Pipedrive supports sales managers with high-level team management and reporting tools.
+We were impressed by the features and found them to be among the best we’ve seen in our evaluations.
+Below are some examples.

-• Set team goals: In addition to setting individual goals, you can set team goals and keep reps apprised of progress via a dashboard widget.
-We like that you can split a team into mini-teams based on specific criteria, such as deal type.
+• Set team goals: In addition to setting individual goals, you can set targets for entire teams and keep reps apprised of progress via a dashboard widget.
+We also like that you can zoom in on the performance of a specific team using filters.
+That’s particularly helpful for companies with several international divisions where managers need to assess various markets.

 • Monitor everyone’s activities: Managers can monitor what’s happening and generate reports based on deals closed, deals lost and general rep activity.
-They can also create reports on individual deal progress, analyzing metrics like time to respond to leads and emails sent.
+They can also create reports on individual deal progress, analyzing metrics such as time to respond to leads and emails sent.
 They can even set up and change automations to move deals faster through deal stages.
+We like that managers can save valuable time by generating reports using Pipedrive’s AI tools.

 • Forecast sales: We appreciated Pipedrive’s sales forecasting features.
-Sales forecasting is a crucial tool to help managers achieve targets and plan ahead.
+Forecasting is a crucial tool to help managers achieve targets and plan ahead.
 Using historical data and past deal activity, managers receive estimates of which deals will close, insights into weak points in the deal-stage process and analysis of individual rep performance.
-These insights are ideal for spotting training opportunities and knowing which reps you can entrust with high-potential deals.
+The insights are ideal for spotting training opportunities and knowing which reps you can entrust with high-potential deals.
+We also like how Pipedrive’s deal forecast view allows sales managers to see revenue projections in real time so they can spot which deals (and reps) are lagging behind and take action.

 FYIDid you know